sariaslaso/movies_and_LLMs/README.md

 The training script can be found at `predict_ratings/train_script.ipynb`.

+## hugging face app

+A UI of the model can be found [here](https://huggingface.co/spaces/sariaslaso/movies_LLMs_gradio), a gradio app on Hugging Face Hub.

 ## FastAPI and Docker container

 A Docker image of the application can be built using the files `MovieClassifier.py`, `main.py`, `Dockerfile`, and `requirements.txt` which can be found at `predict_ratings/`.
 A server can be run using the command